After Jalen Hurts led another clutch Eagles victory, one teammate compared him to Tom Brady

 Hurts became just the second NFL quarterback since 1950 to start 10-1 or better through 11 games in consecutive seasons, per Elias Sports (Peyton Manning was the first in 2005-06).
 He’s the first quarterback since 1950 to win 14 straight games against opponents with winning records, per ESPN Stats and Info.

 Hurts’ late-game magic has helped lift the Eagles from a good team to a great one.
-So Eagles veteran defensive end Brandon Graham compared Hurts to Tom Brady, who led 58 game-winning drives in his 23-year career.
+That prompted Eagles veteran defensive end Brandon Graham to compare Hurts to Tom Brady, who led 58 game-winning drives in his 23-year career.

 “They always talk about Tom Brady with the drives at the end — I’m hoping Jalen starts getting that name,” Graham said.
 “I’m happy that he went out there and finished the deal [with] a game-winning drive.
 Keep them coming.